PoisotLab/ms_sdt_software/reviews.typ

 One challenge I have found when doing SDMs is with GBIF data is that they want you to register the datasets you download to specific DOIs when you use them in a publication (https://www.gbif.org/citation-guidelines).
 With access to a nice API like this, some users may never think to check the proper way to cite these data.
 Is there a way to make this clear in your package?
 Or perhaps this is already done?

 #response[
   This is indeed already implemented.
 We have updated the code in the SDM notebook to show how this can be done (`GBIF.download(doi)`), and added a few sentences explaining that this is best practice.
-We have also added a sentence to the main text to clarify this.
+We have also added a sentence to the main text to clarify this (with a citation to the dataset).

-  *TODO*  add citation to the data in the demo section ]
+]

 "Fauxcurrences"